 “Plan ahead and break it up.
 Do some sit-down lectures, go around and view Ignite Talk posters, spend time visiting with the exhibitors, talk to your friends and colleagues over coffee or your favorite beverage, and have a great meal in an award-winning Philly restaurant,” Dr. Saag advised.
 “These are the things that make it a great meeting.”

 Attendees have four registration options to choose from to experience ACR Convergence 2022 in the format that works best for them.
-All registration passes include access to the ACR Convergence 2022 meeting website beginning October 31 and virtual posters on November 8, and on-demand access to Community Hubs, industry-supported sessions, and scientific sessions through October 31, 2023.
+All registration passes include access to the ACR Convergence 2022 meeting website and virtual posters, as well as on-demand access to Community Hubs, industry-supported sessions, and scientific sessions through October 31, 2023.
 On-demand access will not be available to purchase after the meeting ends.

 “ACR Convergence 2022 will have the right mix of wonderful in-person sessions, great networking opportunities, terrific clinical updates, and probably most especially, state-of-the-art science—the latest and greatest in basic, clinical, translation, and outcomes research that has been happening in the last year in rheumatology.
 We look forward to many international colleagues coming from far and wide to Philadelphia—the city of brotherly love and sisterly love, too—to be part of this first renewed live, in-person hybrid ACR meeting.”